QuentinRa/blog.quentinra.dev/programming-languages/low-level/system_calls/index.md

 ssize_t res = read(0, &str, 10);
 ```

-The system call returns `-1` upon failure (see perror), or the number of character read.
+The system call returns `-1` upon failure (see perror), or the number of characters read.
 </div><div class="align-self-center">

 * `fd` is the file descriptor from which you want to read